AC/DC’s “You Shook Me” Unplugged Acoustic on the Howard Stern Show

 Posted under: YouTube Discoveries

-AC/DC is one of the few bands that just avoid doing any sort of an Unplugged version of their songs.
-An AC/DC song pretty much always sounds exactly like it should sound, and exactly like it was intended to sound.
-Played through a Gibson SG (Angus) and a Gretsch (Malcolm), through a wall of Marshall speakers.
+AC/DC is one of those rare bands that has always avoided doing any kind of unplugged version of their songs.
+An AC/DC track always sounds exactly how it’s meant to—blaring through a Gibson SG (Angus) and a Gretsch (Malcolm), backed by a wall of Marshall amps.

-Interestingly, there’s another clip from the Howard Stern Show during which only Brian and Angus perform a “simplified” version of the same song.
-Apparently, this clip is from an even earlier date, from around 1997.
+Interestingly, there’s another clip from the Howard Stern Show featuring just Brian and Angus performing a “simplified” version of the same song.
+This clip seems to be from an even earlier interview, possibly around 1997.

-Interesting to point out in the second interview – Angus is playing a Gibson SG Junior with a single P-90 (single-coil) pickup in the bridge position.
-This is the first time I’m ever seeing him with this guitar, even though I’ve looked through hundreds of photos while doing research for Angus Young’s Gear Page.
+What’s particularly interesting in the second interview is that Angus is playing a Gibson SG Junior with a single P-90 pickup in the bridge position.
+It’s the first time I’ve ever seen him with this guitar, despite having looked through hundreds of photos while researching for Angus Young’s Gear Page.

-Still sounds pretty awesome, even though it’s probably played through a tiny practice amp.
+It still sounds awesome, even though it’s likely being played through a small practice amp.

 Subscribe